activist-org/i18n-check/README.md

 ## GitHub Action

-This is an example YAML file for a GitHub Action to check your i18n files on PRs and commits:
+This is an example YAML file for a GitHub Action to check your `i18n-files` on PRs and commits:

 ```yaml
 name: pr_ci_i18n_check